heremaps/xyz-documentation/docs/api/devguide/workwithfeatures.md

 ## Iterate Features from Specific Spaces

-This is the second way to search a space (the other, you guessed it, is [/search](#searching-a-space-for-features)).
+This is the second way to search a space (the other is [/search](#searching-a-space-for-features)).
 Iterate allows you to iterate over all the matching features with the handle *handle* as a query parameter

 ### Request